 MUS202 - Fundamentals of Music

 This course is designed for students who are interested in mastering basic music literacy and its application in basic piano skills.
 The course is appropriate for those who already read some music and would like to develop their written music skills; it is also appropriate for those who have little or no experience reading sheet music.
 Topics include musical notation, rhythm, and basic piano skills including but not limited to scale building, intervals, and chords.
 This course fulfills the Area of Inquiry – Aesthetic [AI(A)].

 This is an in-depth study of the history of Jazz with an overview of the influences of African traditions and the development of the blues.
 Students gain insight into the various jazz idioms through recordings of significant artists and compositions.
 Topics covered range from Dixieland to contemporary styles with an emphasis on swing and bebop.

 This is a survey course in which students acquire listening skills and learn how to talk about music.
-The Renaissance, Baroque, and Classical periods (1450-1800) are covered, with an emphasis on the history and development of music in its social and historical context.
-Students will learn to identify music from these three periods; they will learn terminology and aural skills that can be applied to all eras and styles.
+The Renaissance, Baroque, and Classical periods of European music (1450-1800) are covered, with an emphasis on the history and development of music in its social and historical context.
+Students will learn to identify music from these three periods and will gain a more general understanding of music that can be applied to all eras and styles.
 Composers include Ockeghem, Palestrina, Byrd, Gabrieli, Purcell, Telemann, Bach, Handel, Haydn, and Mozart.